Code-Institute-Submissions/mythic_gm/TESTING.md

 - The scene, question, and event button and the app automatically selecting characters or threads eliminate any extra dice rolls by the player or GM.

 As a Gm, I want my players to feel as if the story is unfolding naturally and not something I have pre-ordained.
 This is to give them the feeling that they are truly interacting with plot twists rather than feeling like I am pushing them down one linear path.
-As a GM/player/group, I want the option of immersive music in the background.
 - The player asks a question.
 The GM answers it by using the question button.
 It is a random answer based only on the odds.
 - The GM says something unexpected occurs.
 The app automatically generates a focus for the random event, the event button will provide a cue as to what has happened.
 It is random and not likely to be the result of a predetermined storyline.